 Robards’ character is the itinerant scruffbag: the “ugly” to Bronson’s “good” and Fonda’s “bad”.
 Cardinale is unique in Leone’s films as a strong central female figure, but is still not much more than a riff on the Whore With the Heart of Gold.
 Even the supposedly extraordinary casting against type of Henry Fonda isn’t without precedent.
 He may not have played a cold-eyed killer before, but Ford had certainly noted his potential as a villain: he’s on the right side of the law in Fort Apache, but he’s still a dick.

 So the game isn’t originality, but Everything More Iconic Than Everyone Else.
-Westerns – even great Westerns – would follow, directed by the likes of Sam Peckinpah, Walter Hill, and Eastwood himself, but still feels like the genre’s final word.
+Westerns – even great Westerns – would follow, directed by the likes of Sam Peckinpah, Walter Hill, and Eastwood himself, but Once Upon a Time in the West still feels like the genre’s final word.